Canon M10 Comparison Review

 The Canon EOS M10 is a mirrorless interchangeable lens camera that was revealed to the public in October 2015 and is equipped with an APS-C sensor.
 It offers a resolution of 17.9 megapixel.

-The Canon M10 has a Camera Elo of 2137.
+Is the Canon M10 a good camera?
+The M10 has a Camera Elo of 2139.
 This rating puts the M10 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the M10 falls among the top 40 percent.
+In terms of its sensor size category (APS cameras), the M10 ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Mirrorless system camera|